amirrajj-dev/next-blog/README.md

-# Next Blog - Admin Panel
+# Next Blog

 Welcome to the **Next Blog Admin Panel**!
-This project is a persian modern and dynamic blogging platform designed for administrators to manage content, users, and site settings.
+This project is a persian modern and dynamic blogging platform designed to manage content, users, and site settings.
 Built with cutting-edge technologies like Next.js, React, TailwindCSS, and MongoDB, this admin panel provides all the tools needed for efficient content management.

 ## Features